What is Everyone Included?

 Opting out of Everyone Included

-If service users no longer want to hear about research opportunities within the trust, this is called ‘opting out’.
+If service users no longer want to hear about research opportunities within the Trust, this is called ‘opting out’.
 Service users can opt out in several ways which include contacting the R&D team by phone or email.
 If an Everyone Included letter has been received, service users can opt out by completing the reply slip enclosed within the Everyone Included leaflet, and returning this slip to the R&D team, using the freepost envelope provided.

 Service users can always opt back into hearing about research opportunities, if they have previously opted out.
 This can be done by getting in touch with the R&D Team using the contact details on this page.